-Alabama / Others.
-EID is one of more than 30 defendants in a lawsuit by the Alabama water utility alleging contamination from PFCs, including PFOA, used by co-defendant carpet manufacturers to make their products more stain and grease resistant.
+Alabama / Georgia / Others.
+EID is one of more than 30 defendants in lawsuits by Alabama and Georgia water utilities alleging contamination from PFCs, including PFOA, used by co-defendant carpet manufacturers to make their products more stain and grease resistant.
 In addition, the states of Alaska, Florida, Michigan, Mississippi, New Hampshire, North Carolina, South Dakota, Vermont and Wisconsin filed lawsuits against EID, Chemours, and others, claiming, among other things, PFC (including PFOA) contamination of groundwater and drinking water.
 The complaints seek reimbursement for past and future costs to investigate and remediate the alleged contamination and compensation for the loss of value and use of the state's natural resources.
 Motions to dismiss the Michigan, Vermont and New Hampshire cases have been denied.

 Ohio.
 EID is a defendant in three lawsuits, including an action by the State of Ohio based on alleged damage to natural resources, and an action by the City of Dayton claiming losses related to the investigation, remediation and monitoring of PFAS in water supplies.
-The trial with respect to the natural resources lawsuit is scheduled for April 2023.
+The trial with respect to the natural resources lawsuit is scheduled for February 2024.
 The third lawsuit, a putative nationwide class action brought on behalf of anyone who has detectable levels of PFAS in their blood serum seeks declaratory and injunctive relief, including the establishment of a "PFAS Science Panel."
 In March 2022, the trial court certified a class covering anyone subject to Ohio laws having minimal levels of PFOA plus at least one other PFAS in their blood.
 The trial court requested further briefing on whether the class should be extended to include other states that recognize analogous claims for relief.
-EID, along with the other defendants, filed a petition to appeal the class certification decision, while continuing to defend the lawsuit at the trial court.
+Because EID and the other defendants were granted permission by the court to appeal the class certification decision, further briefing on the extension of the class for the trial court has been paused subject to the outcome of the appeal.

 Netherlands.
 In April 2021, four municipalities in the Netherlands filed complaints alleging contamination of land and groundwater resulting from the emission of PFOA and GenX by Corteva, DuPont and Chemours.
 The municipalities seek to recover costs incurred due to the alleged emissions, including damages for investigation costs, construction project delays, depreciation of land, soil remediation, liabilities to contractors, and attorneys' fees.
-The court is expected to rule on certain procedural matters by September 2022.
+In September 2022, the court ordered a hearing on the merits to occur by May 2023.